surge-synthesizer/shortcircuit-xt/src/Sprints.md

 Week of Feb 26:
 - Then: Mod Matrix Depth
+  - Calculated but how to share with UI?
 - Then: LFO Editor Finished
   - Show the waveform
   - steps as discrete choice